 These pair of water shoes are very flexible and lightweight.
 The pull tab on its heel lets you easily put them on or hang them up to dry.

-Moreover, the act to give you the right arch support.
+Moreover, they act to give you the right arch support.
 This is a welcome feature if you plan to use these shoes for walking, too.

-With cushioning, shock-absorbent material, your feet will remain happy and comfortable for hours.
+With cushioning, shock-absorbent material, our feet remained happy and comfortable for hours.

 In terms of traction, these shoes are made to be worn on almost all surfaces, giving you versatility.